Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 - Waterproof phone pouches for snorkel photos

-- Insulated water bottles per person
+- Insulated water bottles per person, refilled with sealed bottled water

 - Insect repellent for evenings (jungle mosquitoes are real)